How to Plan a U.S. History Road Trip (and make it fun!)

 It is approximately one hour from the Norfolk International Airport to Williamsburg.
 Along the way, you could always stop in historic Hampton, VA and visit the Virginia Air & Space Center or the Virginia Living Museum in Newport News.
 But if you have limited time and want to stay focused, head right to Williamsburg.

 You can see Colonial Williamsburg in a day, but to fully enjoy it, you really want to give it two.
 There is so much to see and take in from troop parades to historic reenactments.
-Older kids may enjoy exploring through the RevQuest spy game.
 You can also add on experiences like a carriage ride, ghost tour, or theater performance.

-Side trip idea: If you have extra time, take a day (or two) to enjoy Busch Gardens amusement park or the Watercountry USA water park.
+Side trip idea: If you have extra time, take a day to enjoy Busch Gardens amusement park or the Watercountry USA water park.

 Jamestown & Yorktown (1-2 days)